McSon2/Bonus-Hunt-Electron/README.md

 <h3 align="center">Bonus Hunt</h3>

   <p align="center">
-    you will never do your hunts with a spreadsheet again.
+    You will never do your hunts with a spreadsheet again.
     <br />
-    <a href="https://github.com/github_username/repo_name">View Demo</a>
+    <a href="https://github.com/McSon2/Bonus-Hunt-Electron">View Demo</a>
     ·
     <a href="https://github.com/McSon2/Bonus-Hunt-Electron/issues">Report Bug</a>
     ·